LinMulikas/LinMulikas/README.md

 -->

 (The following content is out of data.)
-- 🔭 I’m now in the winter seminar held by PKU, the AI For Math Seminar.([bicmr-ai4math](https://github.com/bicmr-ai4math/))
+- 🔭 I’m now in the winter seminar, AI For Math Seminar, held by PKU.([bicmr-ai4math](https://github.com/bicmr-ai4math/))

 - I've got a conditional offer of CUHK, Shenzhen campus.